 To get the most out of your Kaiser coverage, you’ll first need to understand your network.

-The most cost effective way use Kaiser Insurance is to always to stay within their network of providers.
+The most cost-effective way to use Kaiser Insurance is to always to stay within their network of providers.
 If you feel you will get greater benefit from an out of network treatment program, you will need to weigh the cost versus the benefit to the sufferer.

-In order to understand how much Kaiser will cover, you’ll need to understand 3 basic insurance terms.
+In order to understand how much Kaiser will cover for rehab, you’ll need to understand 3 basic insurance terms.

 All non-emergency outpatient and inpatient services require an authorization from Kaiser prior to treatment’s start.
 This is to ensure that only covered and medically necessary treatments are performed on their members to avoid unexpected bills after the fact.

 What Does Kaiser Permanente Insurance For Drug Rehab Cover?

 Kaiser Permanente puts great importance of quality care for those suffering from addiction.
 They see it as a contribution to their member’s overall health as well as a contribution to society as a whole.

 - Diagnosis – During this phase you’ll see your PCP and possibly other doctors who will ask questions, observe and run tests to determine the severity of your addiction and best course of treatment.
 They with then write a doctor’s order (prescription) for the treatment.
 Kaiser will cover diagnosis.